 Consistency maintenance is all about keeping all copies of data that may possibly be distributed to different locations to be the same.
 After reviewing consistency models, protocols and update propogations for distributed systems in Section 2.3, we have designed our Consistency Framework for Distributed Annotation Records (CFDAR) to maintain consistency for distributed annotation records (DARs) located at various annotation tools.
 CFDAR is a promising approach to maintain consistency among DARs and their primary copies via pull and push based update propagation models.
 CFDAR is a client-centric consistency model and it adopts optimistic replication approach and ensures eventual consistency between replicas.
 Whenever updates occurred on a primary copy of a DAR, they are being propagated immediately to each annotation tool to update replication of same document kept at various annotation tools (push approach).
 However, in time-interval based approach, we periodically check DARs from each annotation tool for any updates.
 If there is any, then we are pulling them out and applying them on the primary copy of each DAR, which is stored in a relational database with additional metadata, and propagating them to the integrated annotation tools.
-Our optimistic replication approach maintains consistency between the replicas.
-However, there might be some cases where updates might get lost.
-This could be due to the nature of the annotation tools since they do not support notification systems.
-So, if multiple updates occur in the annotation tools before we perform our periodic check, we would not be able to track the earlier updates since the last periodic check.
-We could only get the last update as the only one update by our periodic check.
 CHAPTER 4 discussed the proposed CFDAR in detail.